 2186 Shunk Road, Sault Ste.
 Marie, Michigan

 The 39,000 square feet establishment offers 2,000 gaming machines with a large variety.
-A small casino, but very nice setting and good service.
+A relatively small and old casino.
+They seem to attract a lot of the smokers, and therefore you may smell a lot of smoker.
+Beaware of this if you are sensitive to smoke.
+However overall a very nice setting and good service.

 Michigan Gaming Control Board

 The Michigan Gaming Control Board (MGCB) is responsible for regulation, monitoring of controls and policy of gambling in Michigan.
 It audits the three Detroit casinos, not only in regards to finance, taxation and operationally, but also regarding casino equipment, third party vendors and employees.

 The MGCB is also responsible for charitable gaming, through the Millionaires program.
 The framework implemented by the MGCB requires non profit organizations to subscribe to Millionaire licenses.
 If a non profit organization does not register for a license and hosts a Millionaire event, they may be charged with penalties.
 A Millionaires license will allow and permit gambling events that include casino table games and poker tournaments.
 Only qualified organizations will be issued a license.
 An organization may include churches, schools, senior citizen community groups, and war veteran support groups.